 Are there different types of porcelain materials?

 There are several different types of porcelain.
 A dentist’s choice will depend on the strength, esthetics, the abrasiveness of the material against the opposing teeth, and the dentist’s skills.
 No specific porcelain material is the best choice for all situations.
 Most cosmetic dentists will choose the best material for the type of restoration required to produce the most beautiful result.
+Emax porcelain is one of the favorites for it’s esthetic qualities.

 What do porcelain caps cost?